 John Cronin, MD, a sleep medicine specialist at Scripps Clinic, discusses the effects daylight saving and long-distance travel have on our sleeping patterns and brain function.
-Dr. Cronin explains the benefits of maintaining a regular sleeping schedule and the challenges this poses for frequent travelers.
+Dr. Cronin explains the benefits of maintaining a regular sleeping schedule and the challenges that time changes pose for frequent travelers.

 Daylight saving time is a subtle adjustment to our schedule, but it has a powerful impact on our neurocognitive performance overall.
 This is shown in simple highway statistics about the likelihood of car accidents.
 Even a one-hour change can have a really profound impact.